 While every family’s situation is unique, the Emergency Shelter provides a safe place to stay for teens, ages 13–17, who have run away or need a break from conflict at home.
 During a short-term stay, we work with teens and their families to stabilize crisis situations, heal, and reunite whenever possible.

-Each day, young people staying at the Shelter participate in counseling, attend school at the Oasis Learning Center (a partnership with Metro Nashville Public Schools), engage in group activities, and connect with other Oasis programs like the Art Studio and Oasis College Connection.
+Each day, young people staying at the Shelter participate in counseling and other enrichment activities.
+During the school year, they attend school at the Oasis Learning Center (a partnership with Metro Nashville Public Schools).
+They also take trips in the community, engage in group activities, and connect with other Oasis programs like the Art Studio and Oasis College Connection.

 Families also participate in counseling during the young person’s shelter stay.
 Once the shelter stay is over, youth and families create a personalized plan to help stay engaged in services and to sustain positive change and healthy home environments.